What Is Pierre Robin Sequence?

 Treatment for Pierre Robin Sequence includes:

 - Breathing and Feeding: Before anything else, your baby must be able to breathe.
-If keeping him on his belly isn’t enough to keep the airways open, your child might need a small tube placed though the nose into the upper airway.
+If keeping your baby on his or her belly isn’t enough to keep the airways open, your child might need a small tube placed though the nose into the upper airway.

 Cleft Palate and Hearing Problems: